 However, it’s not a bad idea that you also start building your music repertoire right now.
-Songs you know very well from start to finish that you could play in front of others, whenever you would want to do that.
+Beginner and intermediate guitar songs you know very well from start to finish that you could play in front of others, whenever you would want to do that.

 This will, among other things, give you more self-confidence when playing with other musicians.

 Some intermediate guitar players wait until they’re advanced musicians before they join or form a band.